bespin/bespin/backend/python/README.txt

 The BespinServer is built entirely out of WSGI components (to see which packages are used, check out requirements.txt).

-In development, the data is stored in an sqlite database (devdata.db).
-SQLAlchemy (http://www.sqlalchemy.org) manages the persistence of the data.
+The data is all stored by Shove, which provides a simple key->value mapping backed by a number of different backing stores.
+The values are all pickled python, so they can be arbitrary objects.
+This makes data persistence very easy and lets us choose appropriate backends for the deployment needs.

-bespin/model.py contains the model objects and the "manager" objects that know how to store and retrieve them from the database for use by the web layer.
+bespin/model.py contains the model objects and the "manager" objects that know how to store and retrieve them from the Shove.
 These manager objects are inserted into the WSGI environment.

 There is a very trivial "web framework" in bespin/framework.py.
 This provides a simple wrapper for: